Treatment of Tetracycline Stains

 There are 4 common types of hernias.
 These are:

-This affects children and occurs when the intestines push through abdominal wall near the bellybutton.
+- Umbilical hernia: This affects children and occurs when the intestine pushes through abdominal wall near the bellybutton.

-This occurs after an abdominal surgery when the intestines push through the scar or other weak tissues.
+- Incisional hernia: This occurs after an abdominal surgery when the intestine pushes through the scar or other weak tissues.

-A hernia can develop overnight or develop over a period of time.
-It can be triggered by many factors that cause weaken the muscles and strain the body.
+A hernia can develop overnight or over a period of time.
+It can be triggered by many factors that cause weakening of muscles and strain the body.

 Some of these are: